frankvgompel/egui_colors/README.md

 // use the provided function 'light_dark_toggle_button' for switching between light and dark mode.
 If you use one from egui, it will revert to the egui theme. app.colorix.light_dark_toggle_button(ctx, ui);

-// dropdown with the 12 ColorTokens and a color picker for a custom color.
+// A color picker for a custom color.
 // NOTE: the color picker is clamped to suitable ranges.
 // If the selected color's contrast is not sufficient, it will be replaced by a more saturated version. app.colorix.custom_picker(ui);
-app.colorix.ui_combo_12(ctx, ui);
+// A helper to select the 12 elements and functionality to copy theme to clipboard app.colorix.ui_combo_12(ctx, ui);

 // dropdown with themes.
 It is possible to add custom themes to the list